koinos/koinos-docs/docs/developers/authority.md

 Mana cost: 0.19303811 (Disk: 2, Network: 18965, Compute: 345999)
 ```

-The upload works as expected, but now if we try to upload the contract again, we should get a failure because we overrode the upload contract authority and permanently set it to not authorize, locking the contract.
+The upload works as expected, but now if we try to upload the contract again, we should get a failure because we have overridden the upload contract authority and permanently set it to not authorize, locking the contract.

 ```{ .txt, .no-copy }
 🔓 > address